motopress/getwid/readme.txt

 == Changelog ==

-= 1.7.2, Jul 22 2021 =
+= 1.7.2, Jul 29 2021 =
 * Improved compatibility with WordPress 5.8.
+* Added the ability to use post template parts and ACF template parts in the Query Loop Block.

 = 1.7.1, Jul 02 2021 =
 * New feature: Custom Field Filter.
 It allows you to extend the post filtering possibilities for the Custom post type, Post slider, and Post carousel blocks, e.g. use post filters sourced from third-party plugins like WooCommerce.

-= 1.7.0, May 14 2021 =
-* New feature: Performance Optimization.
-It is currently in beta and you may activate it in Settings > Getwid > Performance Optimization.
-* Fixed an issue with a large number of get_option queries to the database.
-* Added the Post Templates tab to Getwid settings for easier template management.

-= 1.6.12, May 11 2021 =
-* Added Advanced Custom Fields Wysiwyg, Select, Image and Background Image blocks you may use as template parts in the Custom Post Type and related blocks.
-* Fixed an issue with the background and progress bar color in the Content Timeline block.
-* Fixed an issue with the button width in the Button Group and Price Box blocks.

 --------